tinuva/SDRPlusPlusBrown/readme.md

 ## Features compared to original project:

+Major:

-* Hermes Lite 2 (hl2) support -- note upstream has own version (hermes) as of Nov 2022
+* Hermes Lite 2 (hl2) support -- separate from recently emerged upstream (hermes) version.
+Very basic SSB transmit option added.
+* FT8/FT4 decoding (experimental) - from MSHV code, moderately tweaked .
 * Noise reduction to benefit SSB/AM - wideband and audio frequency.
 Wideband is visible on the waterfall.
 Can turn on both. ***Logmmse*** algorithm is used.
+* Performance Optimizations:
+  * waterfall drawing is greatly optimized at the OpenGL level, important for 4K monitors, eliminating huge CPU/GPU transfers on each frame.
+  * waterfall scaling is SSE-friendly, gained 300% speedup, still single-threaded.

+Minor:

 * Mouse wheel scrolling of sliders
 * Unicode support in fonts, filenames and installation path (UTF-8), on Windows, too.
 * Saving of zoom parameter between sessions